Model N (NYSE:MODN) Issues Q3 2020 After-Hours Earnings Guidance

 After-Hours guidance to 0.28-0.31 EPS.

-Model N (NYSE:MODN) last posted its quarterly earnings data on Tuesday, February 4th.
-The software maker reported $0.12 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.11) by $0.23.
-Model N had a negative net margin of 12.15% and a negative return on equity of 25.25%.
-The company had revenue of $38.40 million during the quarter, compared to analyst estimates of $37.26 million.
-During the same quarter last year, the firm posted $0.03 EPS.
-The business’s revenue for the quarter was up 9.4% on a year-over-year basis.
-On average, analysts anticipate that Model N will post -0.39 EPS for the current fiscal year.
+Model N (NYSE:MODN) last issued its quarterly earnings results on Tuesday, May 5th.
+The software maker reported $0.07 EPS for the quarter, topping the Zacks’ consensus estimate of $0.02 by $0.05.
+The business had revenue of $39.90 million for the quarter, compared to analyst estimates of $38.41 million.
+Model N had a negative return on equity of 25.25% and a negative net margin of 12.15%.
+Model N’s quarterly revenue was up 14.7% compared to the same quarter last year.
+During the same period last year, the company posted $0.01 earnings per share.
+On average, equities research analysts expect that Model N will post -0.39 earnings per share for the current year.

-In other news, CEO Jason Blessing sold 7,788 shares of the firm’s stock in a transaction on Tuesday, February 18th.
+In other news, SVP Suresh Kannan sold 1,414 shares of the business’s stock in a transaction dated Wednesday, April 1st.
+The stock was sold at an average price of $21.12, for a total value of $29,863.68.
+Following the completion of the sale, the senior vice president now owns 90,948 shares of the company’s stock, valued at approximately $1,920,821.76.
+The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
+Also, CEO Jason Blessing sold 7,788 shares of the business’s stock in a transaction dated Tuesday, February 18th.
 The shares were sold at an average price of $33.03, for a total value of $257,237.64.
-Following the sale, the chief executive officer now owns 469,482 shares in the company, valued at $15,506,990.46.
-The sale was disclosed in a filing with the SEC, which is available at this hyperlink.
-Also, SVP Suresh Kannan sold 1,414 shares of the firm’s stock in a transaction on Wednesday, April 1st.
-The stock was sold at an average price of $21.12, for a total transaction of $29,863.68.
-Following the completion of the sale, the senior vice president now owns 90,948 shares in the company, valued at approximately $1,920,821.76.
+Following the completion of the sale, the chief executive officer now directly owns 469,482 shares of the company’s stock, valued at approximately $15,506,990.46.
 The disclosure for this sale can be found here.
-Insiders sold 12,164 shares of company stock valued at $384,936 over the last three months.
-1.60% of the stock is owned by insiders.
+Insiders sold a total of 12,164 shares of company stock valued at $384,936 over the last quarter.
+Company insiders own 1.60% of the company’s stock.

 Model N, Inc provides revenue management cloud solutions for the life sciences and technology companies.
 The company's cloud-based revenue management solutions include Revenue Cloud for Pharma, Revenue Cloud for Med Tech, and Revenue Cloud for Semiconductors and High Tech Manufacturing.
 It develops software applications, such as managed care and government pricing for life science companies; and channel incentives for technology companies.